tobiasraabe/software_patents/README.md

 Relevant refers to software patents according to the manual classification whereas retrieved indicates software patents detected by the algorithm.
-The upper left corner can also be called true-positives whereas the lower right corner shows the number of true-negatives.
+The upper left corner can also be called true positives whereas the lower right corner shows the number of true negatives.

-Applying the algorithm on the whole patent corpus, we get the following distributions of patents and software versus non-software patents.
+Applying the algorithm to the whole patent corpus, we get the following distributions of patents and software versus non-software patents.

 <p align="center">